satindersingh472/myride_api/readMe.md

 <br>

 ## `DELETE`
-delete method will logout the client and delete the token from session
+delete method will logout the client and delete the token from session <br>

 **Required Headers**
 ```